Heghine Rapyan: Performance and Recordings

-She is an honours graduate (diploma with distinction) of the “Komitas” State Conservatory, Yerevan, Armenia.
+Her collaboration with conductor Hisayoshi Inoue led to celebrated performances of Liszt's Piano Concerto No. 2, which was broadcast on Tokyo National Radio.
+In October 2024, she made her debut at the Tonhalle Düsseldorf, performing Florence B. Price's Piano Concerto.

+Awards and recognition

+Throughout her career, Heghine Rapyan has received numerous accolades, winning international competitions in Armenia, Italy, and Greece.
+Notable awards include first prize at the Stephan Elmas International Piano Competition and second price at Maria Cherogiorgou International Piano Competition in Athens.

+She has studied under eminent musicians such as Pavel Gililov, Klaus Hellwig, and Jura Margulis.
+A pivotal moment in her artistic development was her encounter with Austrian pianist Ingrid Haebler, whose mentorship significantly influenced her musical interpretation and style.

 In 2008 she was offered a place for Postgraduate study in “Mozarteum” University in Salzburg / Austria, where she studied under the guidance of Prof. Peter Lang and latterly Prof. Rolf Plagge.
-In addition, since 2011, Heghine is researching on the biography of an unknown Austrian woman composer of the late 19th / early 20th century.
+In addition, since 2011, Heghine has been doing research for the biography of an unknown Austrian woman composer of the late 19th / early 20th century.

 She has participated in Masterclasses of Alexander Banduryansky, Jerome Rose, Jura Margulis, Robert Levin, Klauss Hellwig, Ludmil Angelov and Arnulf von Arnim.

 Heghine Rapyan has given recitals since 2001 in the Netherlands, Germany, Austria, Italy, Greece, Russia, Armenia and Saudi Arabia and performed as a soloist with the Armenian Philharmonic Orchestra and Armenian National Chamber Orchestra.